 On the other hand community newspapers might not have national breaking news stories in their own right, but they do relate to the audiences that read their papers and those stories still do have some exclusivity.

-Often these stories are simply about some local school's achievement, or rubbish that has been dumped- things that really are of interest at a local level.
+Often these stories are simply about some local school's achievement, or a road or park that needs attention- things that really are of interest at a local level.

 This attracts readers and the publishers of these papers are often well known in their community as a result.

 It is an inevitable consequence of the above that local retailers and businesses find it worthwhile to advertise in these community papers as there is minimal wastage in doing so because their target market are the self-same readers.

 The newspaper's value to advertisers is in its shelf life and tangibility,